 ATACs are third generation ADCs characterized by improved efficacy and supposed to be effective also in dormant tumor cells, which are scarcely reached with existing standard therapies and contribute to tumor recurrence and resistance formation.
 These ATACs will also be used to treat therapy-resistant tumors that no longer respond to standard chemotherapy or anti-tumor antibodies.

-Besides improving the ATAC technology, the activities of Heidelberg Pharma are focused on building its own ATAC pipeline.
-This move stems from the successful in-licensing of antibodies and the data generated from the ATACs produced with these antibodies.
+The activities of Heidelberg Pharma are focused on building its own ATAC pipeline.
+Based on successful in-licensing of antibodies and the data generated from the ATACs produced with these antibodies.
 The data available so far confirms the hope that the advantages of compounds based on Amanitin can be transferred into specific ATACs for use in different cancer indications.
 More details on our ATAC candidates can be found here.